Mehak-4545/sample-repo/README.md

 ## Local development

-1. Open exp.html in your browser
+1. Open html file in your browser